google/lovefield/docs/dd/07_indices.md

 ### Row ID Index
 This index type is a simple set.
 It is used for row id look up.
 Since the row ids are unique, a set shall suffice.
+The normalized name of the Row ID index is always in the form `TableName.#`.

 ## Future Works